Kmhaas/Butler-Bootcamp-Challenge11-UFO/README.md

 ## Summary: In a summary statement, describe one drawback of this new design and two recommendations for further development.

-* The summary addresses one drawback of this webpage
+* One drawback of this webpage is if the user does not clear all fields then the search might not provide any results.
+For example, if a user was looking for UFO sightings in Indiana but never cleared the "shape" field of "circle" then no results would show up when in fact Indiana does have 1 UFO sighting.
-* The summary addresses two additional recommendations for further development
+* Two additional recommendations for further development would be scrapping from a website with real time data and up to date data.
+An addtional